Production Files

 AppBootstrap loads runtime configuration from .env.

 vix::config::Config cfg{".env"};The generated backend reads values from configuration when it starts.
-For example, it reads the template path, public path, public mount point, static cache settings, SPA fallback setting, and static compression settings.
+Standard backend projects read the template path, public path, public mount point, static cache settings, SPA fallback setting, and static compression settings.
+API-only backend projects skip those settings because they do not configure templates or static file serving.

 const std::string viewsPath = cfg.getString("templates.path", "views");